 - Enter a Name for the new category and optional Category info.

-- To continue adding categories, select the same Parent category for categories at the same hierarchical level, or choose a subcategory that you've added to create a subcategory of that one.
+- To continue adding categories, click the Add category button again, and select the same Parent category for categories at the same hierarchical level, or choose a subcategory that you've added to create a subcategory of that one.

-- Use the icon buttons (see image below) by the categories you've added to move them to different levels (arrows), edit the settings (gear), or remove the category (trash can).
+- Use the icon buttons (see image below) by the categories you've added to move them to different levels (arrows), edit the settings (gear), or remove the category (trash).

 - The number in parentheses shows the number of questions currently in the category.